frahmeto/Elk-Stack-Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the JumpBox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Add whitelisted IP addresses_
+- Add whitelisted IP addresses:-
     	- Public IP address which changes everytime when the VM is on/off eg of Public IP 137.135.115.14

 Machines within the network can only be accessed by SSH.